Consumption Tax Rebates

 In certain situations, you may be entitled to a rebate of consumption taxes paid in Québec.

-- If you are acting on behalf of a diplomatic mission, international organization or consular post, see Entities and Foreign Representatives Entitled to a Rebate to learn more about the eligibility requirements for the consumption tax rebate.
+- If you are acting on behalf of a diplomatic mission, international organization or consular post, or if you are a foreign representative, see Entities and Foreign Representatives Entitled to a Rebate to learn more about the eligibility requirements for the consumption tax rebate.

 - If you paid consumption taxes on the purchase of new housing or on substantial renovation work, or as the owner of residential rental property, you could be entitled to a rebate.